mmeest/Laravel-Social/README.md

 ```
 php artisan serve
 ```
-This will start php server and give address: http://127.0.0.1:8000 \
+This will start php server and give address: http://127.0.0.1:8000

-Copy that address to webbrowser and open:\
+Copy that address to webbrowser and open:

 <img src="Laravel_sceeenshot.jpg">
+Displayed page is located on ./resources/views/welcome.blade.php

 **On ERROR:** If something is already running on port 8000 and page won't open on browser try changing port for current project
 ```